mfem/mfem/CONTRIBUTING.md

 ## Contact Information

 - Contact the MFEM team by posting to the [GitHub issue tracker](https://github.com/mfem/mfem).
+  Please perform a search to make sure your question has not been answered already.

 - Email communications should be sent to the MFEM developers mailing list, mfem-dev@llnl.gov.